 2.5.1 Bandshell Rental - Event Bandshell bookings (Harris Park, Springbank Gardens and Victoria Park) may be made for a variety of reasons that are for the enjoyment of the general public or a specific audience.

 2.5.2 March, Parade or Walk - A one-off or recurring sporting, cultural or other type of march, parade, walk or run that does not utilize the City of London’s properties as the start or finish of the event.

 2.5.3 Neighbourhood Park Event - Information on how to book a Neighbourhood Park Event can be found at City of London - Neighbourhood Event Booking.

 2.5.4 Neighbourhood Street Closure Event - A Neighbourhood Street Closure Event, where members of a single street(s) congregate, either to observe an event of some importance or simply for mutual enjoyment.
 Members of the general public are not invited to attend.

 These events will not be permitted during the annual week-long Western Fair, annual orientation events and campus life events that are held at the University of Western Ontario, affiliated colleges and on campus at Fanshawe College, during the duration of Home Coming Activities or on Saint Patrick’s Day.

 2.5.5 Signature Event - A one-off sporting, cultural or other type of event that impacts the municipality or region and attracts a large number of international and domestic visitors and participants with a high global media profile with a substantial economic and business benefit for the host destination (Examples: World Figure Skating Championship, Sesquifest)

-3.1 Administration – The administration of this Policy is assigned to the Managing Director, Parks & Recreation, or their written designate (“Managing Director”).** The Managing Director shall generally perform all of the administrative functions under this By-law, and without limitation may:
+3.1 Administration – The administration of this Policy is assigned to the Deputy City Manager, Neighbourhood and Community-Wide Services, or their written designate .** The Deputy City Manager shall generally perform all of the administrative functions under this By-law, and without limitation may:

 a) receive and process all applications for Special Events;